 We have learned from many of you that you faced challenges in operating your pregnancy center, too.
 Most of you adapted your in-person services and many of you took your services online and tried new strategies for reaching women earlier in their pregnancies.
 We are so grateful you took these steps as we saw searches for abortion increase online more than we have ever seen before.

 As we head into 2021, we’re taking many of these changes — for better or for worse — with us.
 The behaviors of the abortion-minded woman changed, too.

 HERE ARE THREE NEW CHARACTERISTICS OF THE ABORTION-MINDED WOMAN YOU NEED TO KNOW ABOUT IN 2021:

 The convenience of online shopping only increased in 2020.
 Online purchases increased by 6-10 percentage points across many product categories, even while people made smaller purchases, people started to visit a lot more online coupon websites.
 During lockdown and stay-at-home orders, people were forced to shop online for basic necessities in place of shopping in stores.

 As we turn the corner into 2021, with many states still in various lockdown stages, people will continue to shop online if they don’t feel safe going out.

 For the abortion-minded woman, the habit of shopping online has impacted the way she thinks about her reproductive care as well.
-Why go in for an appointment if she can order the abortion pill online?
+Why go in for an appointment if she can order a clitoris sucker and abortion pill online?